althea-net/althea-site/governance-paper.md

 * Are allocated an IP address by subnet registry organizers.

-## Intermediary/gateway node owners
+## Intermediary node owners

 Intermediary node owners own a node which connects end user nodes or other intermediary nodes to the network.
 They make the system work on a basic level and receive the payments for bandwidth which make up the bulk of economic activity in the system.
 The functioning of intermediary and end user nodes is what makes up most of the Althea [network white paper]().
-Gateway nodes are like intermediary nodes, but connect the network to the internet.

 ### Economic activity

+* Sell bandwidth to other Althea nodes.
+* Either:
+  * Buy bandwidth from another Althea node.
-* Receive and make bandwidth payments in the incentivized mesh system.
+  * Pay for or otherwise procure bandwidth to the Internet in the conventional system.
 * Pay IP address renewal fee to subnet registry.

 ### Governance activity